 Long with multiple options for where to sit or choose a beach chair, you can walk and take your pick.
 There are shacks and access to pools no matter where you go.

 Towards the west end, is where the water activities are – snorkeling, kayaking, and paddle-boarding which are all included with your room.

-I did not know this but I headed out with my own snorkeling set (I always bring my own) and found that there is a reef not far from shore!
+I did not know this but I headed out with my own snorkeling set (I always bring my own) and my GoPro (need the new Hero 6 that just came out) and found that there is a reef not far from shore!

 You don’t have to swim far and you will see these homes for fish underwater as well as placards of what type of fish are in the area.
 There’s a lot of ground to cover and I could not finish exploring the entire reef but well done Baha Mar!
 No snorkeling excursion necessary 🙂

 The water is clean, clear, and all the staff is very helpful nearby.

 Amenities & Activities

 Besides the beach, there are tons to do at the resort itself.

 Lounge at one of the grand pools and don’t miss the one with cliff jumping.
 Play some games at the casino, visit the sanctuary, and more.
 There are events every week at the Entertainment Center and sports you can sign up for such as golf and tennis.